OctopusDeploy/blog/blog/2019-08/multi-environment-lambda-deployments/index.md

 ## What are Lambda Aliases?

 Lambda aliases are essentially named versions of a Lambda deployment.
-By default there is a single version called `$LATEST` that always represents the last copy of the Lambda that was deployed.
+By default there is a single version called `$LATEST` that always represents the most recent copy of the Lambda that was deployed.
 You can then publish a version, which creates an immutable snapshot of the Lambda code and configuration.
 The newly published version has an automatically assigned version number, but by assigning a name, or alias, to one of these version numbers, it is possible to define a set of Lambda versions that represent an environment.

 For example, the alias `Prod` might point to a version of a Lambda created a month ago.
 Because the published versions are immutable, developers can continue to update the Lambda, but the alias called `Prod` will always reference a known stable version.

 Likewise the `Test` alias might point to a newly published version of the Lambda with the intention of performing testing against it.
-Then the `Dev` alias can point to the `$LATEST` version, thus creating a development environment that always points to the latest code that was deployed.
+Then the `Dev` alias can point to the `$LATEST` version, thus creating a development environment that always points to the latest deployed code.

 Here is a screenshot from the AWS documentation that illustrates the concept of aliases.